 Various injuries may occur to infants as they are being born.
-Some of the most common include:
+Some of the most common birth injuries include:

 Some of the most important elements of birth trauma prevention are: